Marina Shimanskaya: Early life and family

 Shimanskaya was born on 27 October 1955 in the town of Saratov (Soviet Union, at that time), on the banks of the Volga in Russia.

 Her father is Mechislav Iosifovich Shimansky, a descendant of Polish aristocrats who owned a family property near Zhitomir (Ukraine).
 His parents (Marina's grandfather and grandmother), as well as his older brother, Leonid Iosifovich Shimansky (Marina's uncle), were shot.

 Mechislav Iosifovich Shimansky was imprisoned in the Saratov forced labor camp accused of being an "enemy of the regime" of the USSR because his mother was of German origin and descendants of Polish aristocrats.
 Her mother was a nurse at the Saratov prison hospital and it was there that they met.
 Marina was born in a settlement (camp) in "bunkhouses with long corridors and tiny rooms".

 In 1981 Shimanskaya met the Russian-Spanish actor and director Algis Arlauskas during the filming of the movie "Taking care of women", with whom he married and had two children, Olga Arlauskas (Russian director) in 1981, a Russian film director, and Alejandro in 1990, divorcing in 2016.

 Ercilla Awards (2010).
 From left to right: Diego Urdiales, Julio Trujillo, Marina Shimanskaya, Maribel Verdú, Roberto Álamo, Rubén de Eguía and Ramón Barea.

 Since 1992 Shimanskaya has been working in Europe.
-She is an actress, stage director and dramatic art teacher with extensive and proven experience.
+She is an actress, stage director and dramatic art teacher.
 She learned Spanish to be able to read Lorca's works, and she is a faithful follower of all his work.

 Nowadays she lives in Bilbao (Spain).